xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompoundreftype/refid.md

+Optional reference identifier for cross-linking.

 ## Signature

 ```typescript
 refid?: string | undefined;
 ```

+## Remarks

+Contains the unique identifier that can be used to create hyperlinks or cross-references to the referenced compound's documentation.
+When present, this identifier enables navigation between related compound definitions in the generated documentation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>